Borgo Egnazia, Puglia – Italy

 Standing exotically on the Puglian coast, Borgo Egnazia is an exquisitely designed village that transports you into the realms of fantasy.
 Limestone turrets and bell towers, labyrinthine alleys and restaurants spilling out onto wide piazzas, evoke the charm and distinct character of this magical part of Italy.
 It’s owned and run by a family with a passion for all things local – the detail of which is found in the architecture, the food and the festivals that take place year round in the main square.
 We love the sense of space and authenticity at Borgo – jasmine scented terraces, pergolas bursting with bougainvillea, prickly pears and rows of ancient olives against the bright stone and vast blue skies.
 This is a place for experiencing Italian life to the full, whether you explore the surrounding countryside and fishing villages, or embrace all that Borgo Egnazia has to offer within its walls and at its beach club.
 Most importantly, you’ll be looked after like never before.

 No detail has been left forgotten, and no comfort spared – every room, suite, cottage and villa is a luxurious haven.
 They are all built from lightly hued limestone, hung with posies of herbs and lavender and furnished with divinely comfortable beds and 800 thread count linen.
 In the main part of the village is La Corte, where each room has either a balcony, terrace or private garden, with Mediterranean views or out over olive groves and the Murge hills.
 Superking size beds (or twins), heavenly bathrooms made of stone and artisanal and traditional décor, make these rooms the perfect bolt hole.
 La Corte Bella rooms are light and intimate, whilst the Corte Splendida are slightly more spacious, with a living area.
 La Corte Magnifica is a very roomy suite, with a separate bedroom and a private terrace with sweeping views.
 For supreme luxury and privacy, La Egnazia Suite is positively palatial, with a garden and plunge pool.
-All the rooms and suites in La Corte can interconnect, as well as accommodate a cot for an infant.
+A few of the rooms and suites in La Corte can interconnect, as well as accommodate a cot for an infant.

-Around the main piazza, is Il Borgo with rooms, suites and “cassette” – little cottages, all elegantly designed and decorated in traditional pugliese style.
+Around the main piazza, is Il Borgo with rooms, suites and “casette” – little cottages, all elegantly designed and decorated in traditional pugliese style.
 The Borgo Splendida rooms have a roof terrace or private garden, and are wonderfully intimate, whilst the Borgo Magnifica rooms are light and airy with a roof terrace looking out over the village and the sea.
 Families with small children will find ample space in the Casetta Bella – a two storey house with a kitchenette, roof terrace and patio, or the even larger Casetta Splendida, which can sleep a family of four.
 A master bedroom with superking size bed and a separate room with bunks, patio and roof terrace, together with a living area and kitchenette, they’re perfect for those who like a bit more self sufficiency.
 The Casetta Magnifica offers even more space, with a fragrant private garden, all in the heart of Il Borgo.

 When you’re on the coast, surrounded by fertile pastures and have a team of innovative chefs with a passion for Italian food, the result can be nothing short of sublime.
 Fresh ingredients from small local producers, created into extraordinary cuisine, bursting with flavour can be found in all of Borgo Egnazia’s restaurants.
 From the Michelin starred Due Camini where the seasons are followed and traditional dishes are given a contemporary treatment in candle lit elegance, to the rustic charm of La Frasca, with its sunny terrace.
 La Calce serves deliciously simple and elegant food in a stunning cloister like setting, and Mia Cucina is a family favourite for wood fired pizzas and relaxed dinners.
 Down on the water’s edge, you’ll find fresh seafood dishes at Cala Masciola beach club and restaurant – the perfect spot to while away an afternoon or two.
 And if you just want a little pool snack, then Capanno and Angoletto have a very tasty selection of treats – don’t miss the ice cream.
 In true Italian village life style, Egnazia puts on regular festivals in the piazza, with street stalls cooking to order, against a lively backdrop of musicians playing and dancing.